-After *ahem* taste-testing a number of Polish cheesecakes, and doing my research looking through a few Polish food blog recipes, and mixed up some ideas to create this keto version.
+After *ahem* taste-testing a number of Polish cheesecakes, and doing my research looking through a few Polish food blog recipes, I mixed up some ideas to create this keto version.
 Sernik cheesecake was pretty easy to ketofy.
-Cheesecakes generally are, as they don’t usually take much flour anyway.
+As cheesecakes generally are, as they don’t usually take much flour anyway.
 Except for this one, of course…

 Other Polish cheesecake recipes ask for wheat flour instead of potato starch, and some crafty ones add vanilla instant pudding powder.
 For this keto sernik version, I increased the amount of eggs for binding, beat up the whites for fluffing it up, and added a tiny bit of coconut flour and whey protein for some structure.
 It worked great!

 What’s twaróg, the Polish farmer’s cheese

 Twaróg is a fresh, crumbly textured Polish cheese made of cow’s milk.
 It’s soft, but it can sliced.
 Its delicate flavor is slightly acidic and slightly sweet at the same time.

 Twaróg is very versatile and used in many different dishes in Polish cuisine.
 The amazing pierogi dumplings (my keto nemeses) are made with an array of sweet or savory fillings, but the most famous one, pierogi ruskie, is made with potato, onion and twaróg.